towolf/towolf.github.com/docs/PsychTests/PosterBatchAnalyzeTimestamps.markdown

 contain valid high precision flip timestamps, either based on 'p'hotodiode measurements or 'd'atapixx measurements.

-measMethod must be 'p' or 'd' for photo\-diode measurement via RTBox, or Datapixx measurement.
+measMethod must be 'p' or 'd' for photo-diode measurement via RTBox, or Datapixx measurement.

 The recursive search for matching result files starts at /includes the